 Multiple-Choice Test Items

-For CAS examinations consisting in whole or in part of constructed response items (written-answer or essay test items), the assessment process is somewhat different.
+For CAS examinations consisting in whole or in part of constructed-response test items (written-answer or essay questions), the assessment process is somewhat different.
 Before the exam is administered, a pass mark panel reviews the exam and assesses it based on how the panelists think a minimally qualified candidate will perform based on a predetermined definition of the minimally qualified candidate.
 This process follows the same basic technique used for multiple-choice exams as described above.
 Based on this assessment, an expected pass mark is set.

-Following the administration of each exam, responses to each constructed response item are graded simultaneously by two graders who must reconcile their techniques and grades.
-When all responses have been scored, the part committee chooses a preliminary pass mark based on the results of the pass mark panel augmented by actual performance of the current candidates versus historical performance of previous candidate cohorts.
+Following the administration of each exam, responses to each constructed-response test item are graded simultaneously by two graders who must reconcile their grading rubrics and grades.
+When all responses have been scored, the Examination Part Committee chooses a preliminary pass mark based on the results of the pass mark panel augmented by actual performance of the current candidates versus historical performance of previous candidate cohorts.
 Candidate papers with scores close to the preliminary pass mark are re-graded to ensure correct and consistent scoring.

-The part committee then determines the tentative pass mark by again balancing actual performance statistics against minimum adequate knowledge while taking into account other factors such as time pressure situations that may have occurred on some questions.
-Because the level of difficulty for each examination may vary from year to year, each part committee collects extensive data to ascertain the level of difficulty of its examination.
-The part committee compares the performance of the present year's candidates to the performance of candidates from prior years.
+The Examination Part Committee then determines the tentative pass mark by again balancing actual performance statistics against minimum adequate knowledge while taking into account other factors such as time pressure situations that may have occurred on some questions.
+Because the level of difficulty for each examination may vary from year to year, each Examination Part Committee collects extensive data to ascertain the level of difficulty of its examination.
+The Examination Part Committee compares the performance of the present year's candidates to the performance of candidates from prior years.
 Appropriate recognition is given to any peculiarities that may appear in connection with the answers to any question on an examination despite all the care taken in setting the examination questions.